 - Class C fires – These are fires caused by flammable gases like hydrogen, butane and methane.

 - Class D fires – These are fires caused by combustible metals like magnesium, aluminum and potassium.

 - Electrical fires – These are fires caused by electrical equipment.

 - Class F fires – These are fires caused by cooking oils.

 Class A Fire Extinguishers

-3 litre foam extinguishers, 6 litre foam extinguishers and 9 litre water extinguishers all come under the Class A fire extinguisher category.
+3-litre foam extinguishers, 6-litre foam extinguishers and 9-liter water extinguishers all come under the Class A fire extinguisher category.
 The size of the extinguishers themselves will depend on the size of the property in which they will be housed.
 This will become apparent after you have carried out a Fire Risk Assessment, something most businesses need to conduct annually by law.